vlad17/runlmc/README.md

 0. experimental proof of above
 0. algorithm for runlmc kernel; explain/prove fast structural runtimes
 0. experimental proof for above; comparison to gpy exact/ssgp
-0. test lmc._autogrid for edge cases.
-0. test lmc kernel reconstruction, quadratic with ExactAnalogue with different gaussian noise (not all 1s)
-0. test `LMC._raw_predict` unit testing, by using K_SKI() and anlogous math